ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 These computer run the Linux operating system, and you'll log into them with your SPIS ACMS account.

-While in some labs you will be doing pair programming (working at one computer with your partner on a single program), for this lab we would like everyone to complete the lab themselves.
+While in some labs you will be doing pair programming (working at one computer on a single program, with your partner ), for this lab we would like everyone to complete the lab themselves.
 However, you should work next to your partner, and work at the same speed as your partner, helping each other out.
 Do not leave your partner in the dust!

 # Administrative one-time tasks for {{page.num}}